Niischay7/RISC-V-Instruction-Set-Simulation/README.md

 - Inspired by the RISC-V ISA documentation.
 - Special thanks to the open-source community for their contributions and support.
 ```

-This README file provides an overview of your project, instructions on how to use the assembler and simulator, and examples of input and output files.
-You can customize it further based on your specific needs and additional features of your project.